jgoerzen/covid19ks/README.md

 This repository contains only tools for obtaining data and no data itself, though the data itself may be available elsewhere on Github.
 If you use the data accumulated by this program, or download it, you may be required to acknowledge the source.
 Here are some details:

+## covid19db

+All data is accumulated through [covid19db](https://github.com/jgoerzen/covid19db); see that page for more details.

 ## cdataset - New York Times